Mary Kington1

 Citations

-- [S2304] Gigi Fulton, "re: Dalrymple Family," e-mail message from unknown author e-mail (unknown address) to Darryl Roger Lundy, 2 June 2007.
-Hereinafter cited as "re: Dalrymple Family".
+1. [S2304] Gigi Fulton, "re: Dalrymple Family," e-mail message to Darryl Roger Lundy, 2 June 2007.
+Hereinafter cited as "re: Dalrymple Family."

 M, #233027, b.
 7 January 1883, d.
 12 June 1963

-Admiral Sir Andrew Browne Cunningham, 1st and last Viscount Cunningham of Hyndhope was born on 7 January 1883.1 He was the son of Daniel John Cunningham and Elizabeth Browne.1 He married Nora Christine Byath, daughter of Horace Byath, on 21 December 1929.1 He died on 12 June 1963 at age 80.1
+Admiral Andrew Browne Cunningham, 1st and last Viscount Cunningham of Hyndhope was born on 7 January 1883.1 He was the son of Daniel John Cunningham and Elizabeth Browne.1 He married Nora Christine Byath, daughter of Horace Byath, on 21 December 1929.1 He died on 12 June 1963 at age 80.1

-Admiral Sir Andrew Browne Cunningham, 1st and last Viscount Cunningham of Hyndhope was educated at Edinburgh Academy, Edinburgh, Midlothian, Scotland.1 He was educated at Stubbington House School, Fareham, Hampshire, England.1 He was commissioned in 1896, in the service of the Royal Navy.1 He was educated at H.M.S.
-Britannia.1 He fought in the First World War between 1914 and 1918, where he was mentioned in despatches.1 He was decorated with the Companion of the Distinguished Service Order (D.S.O.) (and two bars (1919 and 1920)) in 1915.1 He held the office of Aide-de-Camp to HM King George V in 1932.1 He was invested as a Companion, Order of the Bath (C.B.) in 1934.1 He was Rear-Admiral of the Destroyer Flotilla, Mediterranean Fleet between 1934 and 1936.1 He was Vice-Admiral of the Battle Cruisers, Mediterranean Fleet between 1937 and 1938.1 He was commissioned between 1938 and 1942 with the rank of Commander-in-Chief, in the service of the Mediterranean Fleet.1 He fought in the Second World War.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1939.1 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.) in 1941.1 He was created 1st Baronet Cunningham, of Bishop's Waltham, co.
-Hampshire [U.K.] on 7 July 1942.1 He held the office of First Sea Lord between October 1943 and June 1946.1 He was invested as a Knight, Order of the Thistle (K.T.) in 1945.1 He was created 1st Baron Cunningham of Hyndhope, of Kirkhope, co.
-Selkirk [U.K.] on 15 September 1945.1 He was decorated with the Order of Merit (O.M.) in 1946.1 He was created 1st Viscount Cunningham of Hyndhope, of Kirkhope, co.
+He was educated at Edinburgh Academy, Edinburgh, Midlothian, ScotlandG.1 He was educated at Stubbington House School, Fareham, Hampshire, EnglandG.1 He was commissioned in 1896, in the service of the Royal Navy.1 He was educated at H.M.S.
+Britannia, EnglandG.1 He fought in the First World War between 1914 and 1918, where he was mentioned in despatches.1 He was awarded the Companion, Distinguished Service Order (D.S.O.) in 1915 and two bars (1919 and 1920.)1 He held the office of Aide-de-Camp to HM King George V in 1932.1 He was appointed Companion, Order of the Bath (C.B.) in 1934.1 He was Rear-Admiral of the Destroyer Flotilla, Mediterranean Fleet between 1934 and 1936.1 He was Vice-Admiral of the Battle Cruisers, Mediterranean Fleet between 1937 and 1938.1 He was commissioned between 1938 and 1942 with the rank of Commander-in-Chief, in the service of the Mediterranean Fleet.1 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1939.1 He fought in the Second World War.1 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.) in 1941.1 He was created 1st Baronet Cunningham, of Bishop's Waltham, co.
+Hampshire [U.K.] on 7 July 1942.1 He held the office of First Sea Lord between October 1943 and June 1946.1 He was appointed Knight, Order of the Thistle (K.T.) in 1945.1 He was created 1st Baron Cunningham of Hyndhope, of Kirkhope, co.
+Selkirk [U.K.] on 15 September 1945.1 He was awarded the Order of Merit (O.M.) in 1946.1 He was created 1st Viscount Cunningham of Hyndhope, of Kirkhope, co.
 Selkirk [U.K.] on 26 January 1946.1 He held the office of Lord High Commissioner to the Church of Scotland between 1950 and 1952.1 He wrote the book A Sailor's Odyssey.1

 Citations

-- [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 92.
+1. [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 92.
 Hereinafter cited as The New Extinct Peerage.

 Daniel John Cunningham1